Friday, August 8, 2008

 I love Aristide Maillol curvaceous nudes and one of his models is responsible for raising interest in making the museum become a reality.

-I love Aristide Maillol curvaceous nudes and one of his models
+I love Aristide Maillol's curvaceous nudes, and one of his models

-is responsible for raising interest in making the museum become a reality.
+is responsible for raising interest in bringing the museum to life.

 Aristide Maillol curvaceous nudes.